People of the Injury Prevention Center

 Sexual Violence Content Lead, Research Core, University of Michigan Injury Prevention Center

-Assistant Professor, Psychiatry, U-M Medical School
+Associate Professor, Psychiatry, U-M Medical School

 Director of Clinical Programs, Addiction Treatment Services, University of Michigan

-Dr. Bonar is a licensed clinical psychologist and an Assistant Professor in the Department of Psychiatry where she is also Director of Clinical Programs for the U-M Addiction Treatment Services.
+Dr. Bonar is a licensed clinical psychologist and an Associate Professor in the Department of Psychiatry where she is also Director of Clinical Programs for the U-M Addiction Treatment Services.
 She is the Sexual Violence Content Lead for the U-M Injury Prevention Center.
 Dr. Bonar’s research focuses on preventing negative outcomes associated with substance use among emerging adults (as well as adolescents and adults), including consequences such as sexual violence, injury, overdose, and transmission of HIV/STIs.
 Dr. Bonar also contributed to the 8-module Child and Adolescent Injury Prevention on edX in the Dating and Sexual Violence section.